JoseAtaQ/Next-Int/README.md

    1. Refactor your get_bit() method to:
       - Name: public static int glyph2int(char glyph, int radix);
-      - Arguments: radix
+      - Arguments:
+        - glyph: an ASCII character to be changed to a number
+        - radix: the base of the number
       - Description:
-        * reads a glyph within the appropriate radix
+        * based upon the parameter glyph within the appropriate radix
         * converts the glyph to the corresponding base10 number
       - Return Value:
         * an integer